-Risk group:] Risk Likelihood Impact Risk score Treatment/Action New customer (example only) Customer who brings in large amounts of used notes and/or small denominations (example only) Customer whose business address and registered office are in different geographic locations (example only)
+Risk group: Customers Risk Likelihood Impact Risk score Treatment/Action New customer (example only) Customer who brings in large amounts of used notes and/or small denominations (example only) Customer whose business address and registered office are in different geographic locations (example only)

 A table similar to Table 1 shown above - Risk management worksheet - could be used for each risk group in preparation for assessing and managing those risks: customers, products and services, business practices/delivery methods, country/jurisdiction and the regulatory risks.
+Compilation of all risk groups by following table-1 will be treated as risk register of that FI.